5 Mistakes to Avoid at a Craft Show

 Place a stack of business cards on the outer edge of your table so it’s easy for shoppers to grab one as they’re leaving your space (or try this trick to save money and ensure shoppers hang onto your information).

-For shoppers that do purchase from you that day, stick a clever business card in their bag so they can easily buy from you again.
+For shoppers who do purchase from you that day, stick a clever business card in their bag so they can easily buy from you again.

 Even better, give yourself a way to contact shoppers after the event, by getting them to sign up for your newsletter.